reggswilgoxson/stabstream/README.md

 stream deserializer and real-time decoding runtime written in Rust, with Python bindings (PyO3 + NumPy) and C FFI.

-stabstream parses QSSF frames at ~600 ns each, runs a native Union-Find decoder in O(n·α(n)) time, and accumulates logical error rates — all without leaving Rust.
+Stabstream parses QSSF frames at ~600 ns each, runs a native Union-Find decoder in O(n·α(n)) time, and accumulates logical error rates — all without leaving Rust.
 The Python bindings expose a zero-config `from_stim_circuit` entry point, zero-copy NumPy arrays, and a `DetectorErrorModel.to_pymatching()` bridge for